bogdanticu88/SCARABEO/README.md

 ## Overview

-SCARABEO is a production-grade, modular malware analysis framework designed for enterprise deployments.
-It provides:
+SCARABEO is a modular malware analysis framework for static analysis, automated detection, and structured reporting.
+Designed for security engineers and threat researchers, it supports scalable pipelines, analyzer plugins, and enterprise ready workflows.

 - **Multi-tenant architecture** with RBAC (viewer, analyst, admin)
 - **Static analysis** with 10+ specialized analyzers